 The forests, valleys and paddy fields dotted with villages and farmers shelters all makes for great photo opportunities, inspiring artistic creations; or you can simply soak it in as a cultural experience.

 Popular villages include; Ban Ruk Thai (Mae Aw), Ruam Thai (Pang Ung), Ban Kung Mai Sak, Meo Microwave, Ban Nai Soi, Ban Huai Seau Tao, Ban Huai Pu Kaeng.

 Products of the region include fabric, teak wood, bamboo, sesame, soy bean, garlic, mulberry, tea and coffee.

-- Long-tail boat ride or bamboo rafting on Pai River
+- Long-tail boat ride or rafting on local rivers

 - Nature walks and trekking

 Many activities may be done independently or with local tour guides.